sakidja/CTC_related_papers/README.md

 **1. STRESS_TEST_1D.ipynb**

 One-dimensional symmetry stress test
-> Paraxial wave propagation with a single transverse coordinate
+> Paraxial wave propagation with a single transverse coordinate,
-> Statistically symmetric, correlated refractive-index disorder
+> Statistically symmetric, correlated refractive-index disorder,
-> No parity enforcement on disorder, grid, or propagation
+> No parity enforcement on disorder, grid, or propagation.

 Computes:
-> Microstate-level symmetry deviation
+> Microstate-level symmetry deviation,
-> Distribution of symmetry deviation across realizations
+> Distribution of symmetry deviation across realizations,
-> Symmetry of ensemble-averaged intensity
+> Symmetry of ensemble-averaged intensity.

 Purpose:
 Establishes that symmetry is highly fragile at the microscopic level in 1D, but recovers only after ensemble averaging.